cyber-shah/graphs-paper/Report.md

 - `h` - The heuristic value of the node.
 - `f` - total estimated cost of the node. $f(n) = g(n) + h(n)$

-> A noteable difference between the C and Python implementations is the python implementations are a lot more object oriented.
+> A noteable difference between the C and Python implementations is the python implementations are a lot more object-oriented.
 The C implementations are more procedural.
-Apart from that they are also a big upgrade in terms of functionality and completeness.
+Apart from that, they are also a big upgrade in terms of functionality and completeness.

 ```python
 class NodeRC: